ForgeRock/forgeops/etc/mailhog/README-mailhog.md

 ## Set up Mailhog in your Kubernetes cluster

 ### Prerequisites:
-1. You have set up the CDK.
+1. You have set up a default ForgeOps deployment.
 1. You have installed Helm.
 1. Your Kubernetes context is set to your cluster.
 1. You have enabled SMTP (such as Postfix) in your host system so you can test SMTP message delivery from your local machine.